HMCS MATANE K444

 Published with permission of Grant Bailey

 The final remains of HMCS MATANE K444 at Oyster Bay, British Columbia.
-These pictures are published with the permission of copyright owner CR Fransen.
+This picture is published with the permission of copyright owner CR Fransen.
 Check out her page for an interesting read on the this wreck at Oyster Bay - Graveyard of the Canadian Navy

 ML01